Emily Rapp Black

-Emily Rapp Black (born July 12, 1974) is an American memoirist.
+Emily Rapp Black (born July 12, 1974) is an American memoir author.
 When she was six years old, she was chosen as the poster child for the non-profit organization March of Dimes, due to a congenital birth defect that resulted in the amputation of her left leg.
-She has written two memoirs, one that presents her life as an amputee and the other that tells the story of the birth of her child Ronan Christopher Louis and his diagnosis of Tay–Sachs disease.
+She has written two memoirs, one that presents her life as an amputee and the other that tells the story of the birth of her son Ronan Christopher Louis and his diagnosis of Tay–Sachs disease.
 She is a former Fulbright scholar and recipient of the James A. Michener Fellowship.
 She is a professor at the University of California, Riverside, School of Medicine.

 Personal background

 Early life

 Emily Susan Rapp was born on July 12, 1974, in Grand Island, Nebraska.
 Rapp was raised in Laramie, Wyoming; Kearney, Nebraska; and Denver, Colorado; by her father, a Lutheran pastor, and her mother, a school nurse.
 With her second husband, Rick Louis, she had a son, Ronan Christopher Louis, born on March 24, 2010, who died of Tay-Sachs disease on February 15, 2013.
 She and her third husband, Kent Black, lived in Madrid, New Mexico, before moving to Redlands, California, where they reside with their daughter, Charlotte (Charlie).